Sentry Eagle 2017 prepares for take-off in Klamath Falls

 The open house gives the public a chance to get a close look at the planes, and meet the flight crews.

-“It’s not an air show.”
-Notes Shirar.
+“It’s not an air show,” said Shirar.
 “But there are air show elements to it.”

 The first Sentry Eagle was held in 1984.